Orthodox brotherhood: In Slavonic churches

 The activity of the Orthodox fraternities helped preserve the national culture of Ukraine and Belarus throughout the Counter-Reformation era.
 Most were closed in the course of the 18th century when Greek-Catholic proselytism had been forbidden by the House of Romanov.
 Some were revived in the late 19th century in order to stem "atheist propaganda" of the Nihilists.
 The Brotherhood of Saints Cyril and Methodius promoted national awareness, helping the Ukrainians of Imperial Russia discover their national identity.
-The Ostrog bratstvo was reinstituted by Countess Bludova, an ardent admirer of the Ostrogski family.
+The Ostroh bratstvo was reinstituted by Countess Bludova, an ardent admirer of the Ostrogski family.
+Russian Orthodox immigrants to the U.S. formed brotherhoods to support church activities.